dcbeergoddess/webdev_2020_coltsteele/56_APP_YELPCAMP_AUTHORIZATION/README.md

 - ![Cannot Update Campground](assets/user2.png)
 - Sign in as user for campground:
 - ![Success Msg for Update Campground](assets/user3.png)
-2. Can add it to other routes
+2. Can add it to other routes --> Move logic into it's own middleware `isAuthor`

 ## Authorization Middleware